janbodnar/Django-Notes/csrf.md

 or form, known as a CSRF token, can exploit vulnerabilities in the trusted website to
 execute unauthorized actions on the user's behalf.

+CSRF protection is automatically enabled for all POST requests in Django.
+GET requests are not protected by default.
+If we need to protect GET requests, we can
+use the `@csrf_protect` decorator.

 ## How CSRF Works in Django

 Django implements robust CSRF protection mechanisms to mitigate this risk.